William Zinsser

-William Knowlton Zinsser (October 7, 1922 – May 12, 2015) was an American writer, editor, literary critic, and teacher.
-He began his career as a journalist for the New York Herald Tribune, where he worked as a feature writer, drama editor, film critic and editorial writer.
-He was a longtime contributor to leading magazines.
+William Knowlton Zinsser (October 7, 1922 – May 12, 2015) was an American writer, editor and teacher.
+He began his career working as a feature writer for the New York Herald Tribune.
+He then became a free-lance contributor to magazines, and authored numerous books; his best known was On Writing Well, a style guide for non-fiction writers that sold an estimated 1.5 million copies.
+Over the years he taught writing at several universities including Yale, The New School, and Columbia.